apollographql/apollo-kotlin/README.md

 For a concrete example of using Rx wrappers for apollo types, checkout the sample app in the [`apollo-sample`](apollo-sample) module.

 ##  Gradle Configuration of Apollo Android
-Apollo Android comes with logical defaults that will work for the majority of use cases, below you will find additional configuration that will add Optional Support, Semantic Query Naming & reduction in method count of generated code.
+Apollo Android comes with logical defaults that will work for the majority of use cases, below you will find additional configuration that will add Optional Support & Semantic Query Naming.

 ### Optional Support
 By default Apollo-Android will return `null` when a graph api returns a `null` field.
 Apollo allows you to configure the generated code to instead use a Guava `Optional<T>` or a shaded`Apollo Optional<T>` rather than simply returning the scalar value or null.